nuochenpku/Harry-Potter-Dialogue-Dataset/README.md

 ### Training Data

 we request the annotators to extract all multi-turn dialogues from the books.
 Besides, the speaker name of each utterance in the session is labeled as well.
-As result, we collect 1042 dialogue sessions as our training set.
+As a result, we collect 1042 dialogue sessions as our training set.

 ### Test Data